jackokring/agon-vdp/STATUS.md

      * I've requisitioned this one.
    * 20 restore colours.
    * 21 disable screen.
-   * 23 is heavily overloaded on the byte values below 32 as they have no UDG.
+   * **23** is heavily overloaded on the byte values below 32 as they have no UDG.
      * **127** is also not a real UDG, but is likely a font glyph (unprinted), given that bitmaps are rectangular.
 This is perhaps the ideal intercept.
-     The `VDU 23, 127` delivers as `VK_SYSREQ` key down/up event pair for
+     The `VDU 23, 127` delivers the © symbol.
+Ironic in that it is impossible to place in code without printing it by a numeric VDU.
-     synchronization.
-The sequential processing of reply packets ensures previous VDP to CPU packets have been processed.
-Doesn't need a MOS expansion of the VDP protocol.
-Max key velocity should make this unique, and selling excess keyboard plastic is cool man.
+     * **0, $FD** so `VDU 23, 0, $FD, n` enters or exits the `WANSI` terminal mode.
+This is a mode where keycodes are processed normally so no key driver is needed.
+There is an intercept on `^W` ASCII `ETB` to get `VDU 23, ...` working.
+Being terminal though no attempt is made to synchronize the VDP cursor with the terminal cursor.
+By default the terminal is about a `VT100`.
  * `Mode 7` codes 128+ (0, 14, 15, 16, 27) technically free control codes.
    * Apparently I've done 24 instead of 25 lines.
      * I think it might encourage some restriction thinking.